Centreville, New Brunswick: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Centreville had a population of 508 living in 254 of its 263 total private dwellings, a change of from its 2016 population of 557.
 With a land area of 2.67 km2, it had a population density of in 2021.

 Economy

 BWS Manufacturing is a family run company located in Centreville where they specialize in the production of trailers for the agriculture, construction, forestry and commercial industries.
 BWS Manufacturing has been a major employer and contributor to the local economy for the past 48 years in Centreville.

 Metalfab Ltd. is another company that has called Centreville home since 1967, employing 40 people from the surrounding areas.
 Metalfab Ltd. is specialized in building custom fire trucks for their customers depending on their needs.

 HSF Foods Ltd. is also located in Centreville and has been located in the village since 2006.
 HSF Foods Ltd. processes fresh potatoes into dehydrated potato flakes for industries around the world.

-Centreville Equipment Ltd. is an agricultural based company located in Centreville.
-They sell farm equipment and parts to the surrounding areas.

-M&D Convenience was notably the hub of Centreville as it provided the residents with easy access to fuel, groceries, and essential hardware until it shut down in late 2017 after the owner chose to retire.

-Dingee's Energy Systems also located in Centreville offering heating solutions to the surrounding areas.